 How Exhaust Gas Recirculation (EGR) system works

-The EGR system is one of several vehicle emission control systems.
-It helps to reduce the amount of the nitrogen oxides (NOx) in the exhaust gases.
+The Exhaust Gas Recirculation or EGR system is one of several vehicle emission control systems.
+It helps reduce the amount of the nitrogen oxides (NOx) in the exhaust gases.
 Nitrogen oxides are normally formed in the process of combustion in the engine cylinders.
-However, the formation of the nitrogen oxides increases dramatically at higher temperatures (above 1600 °C or 2900 °F).

 Higher combustion temperatures are also harmful to the engine.
-One of the effects caused by high combustion temperatures is a detonation (pinging), when the air/fuel mixture ignites in the cylinders not from the spark, but from the excessive heat.
-Because it happens at the wrong time, before the spark, a detonation adds strain on engine components.
+One of the effects caused by high combustion temperatures is a pre-ignition or detonation (pinging), when the air/fuel mixture ignites in the cylinders not from the spark, but from excessive heat.
+Because it happens at the wrong time, before the spark, the detonation adds strain on engine components.

 Prolonged detonation can damage the valves, pistons and other parts, see this photo.
 A turbocharger also fails sooner when exposed to excessive heat.

 The EGR system reduces the combustion temperature by diverting a small portion of the exhaust gases back into the intake manifold.

 How does it work?
 Exhaust gases are no longer combustible.
 Diluting the intake air with exhaust gases makes the air/fuel charge less combustible.

 Not all vehicles are equipped with an EGR system; many newer cars utilize a variable valve timing and other means to control the combustion temperatures and NOx emissions.

 How the engine computer or PCM controls the EGR system flow: The engine computer (PCM) opens or closes the EGR valve to control the flow within the EGR system.
 The EGR valve connects the exhaust manifold to the intake manifold.